A7F/mtg-telegram-assistant/README.md

 Up to now, this bot can:
 - get cards via Scryfall
 - get card rulings, pricing and legalities
-- stores DCI numbers for each player
+- store DCI numbers for each player
-- stores MTG:Arena username to challenge your friends
+- store MTG:Arena usernames to challenge your friends

 ## Bot dependencies
 This bot runs with: